-The Company has two reportable operating segments Medical and Industrial.
-The segments align the Company's products and service offerings with customer use in medical and industrial markets and are consistent with how the Company's Chief Executive Officer, who is also its CODM, evaluates the business for the allocation of resources.
+The Company has two reportable operating segments: Medical and Industrial, which aligns with how its Chief Executive Officer ("CEO"), who is the Company's Chief Operating Decision Maker ("CODM"), reviews the Company's performance.
+The segments align the Company's products and service offerings with customer use in medical and industrial markets and are consistent with how the Company's CEO, who is also its CODM, evaluates the business for the allocation of resources.
 The CODM allocates resources to and evaluates the financial performance of each operating segment primarily based on revenues and gross profit.
 The operating and reportable segment structure provides alignment between business strategies and operating results.